tjarrettveracode/veracode-collections-report/README.md

 Arguments supported include:

 * --collectionsid, -c  (required): Collections guid for which to create a report.
+* --format, -f  (optional): Comma separate list of desired output formats. pdf (default), csv, json.

-The Collections Report produces two outputs: a PDF and a CSV file.
+The Collections Report produces two outputs: a PDF, a CSV and/or JSON file.